bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

     >>> conn.commit()
     True

-zif.sedna.sednaobject.SednaXPath
+zif.sedna.sednaobject.SednaXQuery
 --------------------------------

-SednaXPath is a class intended to abstract XQuery results to provide pythonic sequence methods.
-XPath results are readonly, so this class mainly provides length, indexed access, and slicing.
+SednaXQuery is a class intended to abstract XQuery results to provide pythonic sequence methods.
+SednaXQuery results are readonly, so this class mainly provides length, indexed access, and slicing.

-Initialize a SednaXPath with a cursor, an XQuery expression, and an optional
-parser:
+This class provides functionality similar to working with the results of a SELECT in SQL.

+Initialize a SednaXQuery with a cursor, and an XQuery or XPath expression.
+You may provide a parser that will be used on each result item.
+There is a bit more about using a parser later.

-    >>> from sednaobject import SednaXPath
+    >>> from sednaobject import SednaXQuery
     >>> curs = conn.cursor()
     >>> expr = u"doc('testx_region')/regions/*"
-    >>> z = SednaXPath(curs,expr)
+    >>> z = SednaXQuery(curs,expr)
+    >>> def null_parse(s):
+    ...     return s
+    >>> y = SednaXQuery(curs,expr,parser=null_parse)

 Get the length of the result:

     >>> len(z)
     6
-    >>> z.count()
+    >>> y.count()
     6

 Print the result in one shot.
 To obtain this into a variable, use str().